cataseven/Binance-Wallet-Integration-Home-Assistant/README.md

-# Binance Integration for Home Assistant
+# Binance Wallet and Price Integration for Home Assistant

 This integration allows you to add cryptocurrency prices and wallet balances from your Binance account to Home Assistant.